-- 17.5 School will follow the advice as given by the government, to advise and support children with any online learning taking place at home to ensure this is done so safely. - 17.6 We have a separate Mobile Phone Policy which sets out the acceptable use of mobile technologies by pupils whilst onsite.
-This includes sanctions which will be applied when these boundaries are not adhered to. - 17.7 Visitors to our school are respectfully requested to turn all mobile devices off. - 17.8 Staff use of mobile technology whilst on site is set out in the Staff Code of Conduct. - 17.9 All staff receive online awareness training in order to understand the risks children are exposed to.
+School will follow the advice as given by the government, to advise and support children with any online learning taking place at home to ensure this is done so safely.

+We have a separate Acceptable Use Policy which overs the used of Mobile Phone and Electronic Devices in school.
+This sets out the acceptable use of mobile technologies by pupils whilst onsite.
+This includes sanctions which will be applied when these boundaries are not adhered to.

+Visitors to our school are respectfully requested to turn all mobile devices off and they may not be used in school at anytime.
+Staff use of mobile technology whilst on site is set out in the Staff Code of Conduct and Acceptable Use Policy.
+All staff receive online awareness training in order to understand the risks children are exposed to.
 On induction and at least once per academic year.